Prescription Oral Antifungals for Athlete's Foot

 Why It Is Used

-Oral antifungals for athlete's foot (tinea pedis) are usually only used for a severe infection or when topical antifungal medicines have not cured the infection.
+Oral antifungals for athlete's foot (tinea pedis) are usually only used for a severe infection or when topical antifungal medicines (those put directly on the skin) have not cured the infection.
 Some oral antifungals can also be used for fungal toenail infections, which may occur with athlete's foot.

 How Well It Works